 Voluntary Manslaughter is an intentional killing that occurs while the defendant is under the immediate influence of sudden passion, arising from an adequate cause, such as when a spouse’s mate is found in a ‘compromising position‘.

-“During my first marriage”, she continued, “I came in and found my husband in bed with my neighbor.
+“During my first marriage”, the woman continued, “I came home and found my husband in bed with my neighbor.
 All I did was divorce him.
 I had no idea that I could have shot him”.

 For some reason, she wasn’t selected for the jury.